ivicanikolicsg/MAIAN/README.md

 chmod +x solc-linux-amd64-v0.4.26+commit.4563c3fc
 ln -s ../../solc-linux-amd64-v0.4.26+commit.4563c3fc venv/bin/solc
 ```
-The last command installs the binary as `solc` whenever you activate the virtual environment.
+The last command makes the binary available as `solc` as soon as you activate the virtual environment.

 Test the installation by running the sample contracts.
 ```console